Glasgow Girls at Theatre Royal Stratford East

 Myra McFadyen shines as Noreen and in her various other roles (notably as hilarious headmaster Mr Blakey).
 Her maternal, hallowed voice struck a chord with every seat in the house and Our Dreams are Kites was a show-stealer.

 This piece of theatre is far from traditional.
 It stamps on your heart, and is politically charged to the point where you wish you could personally sit David Cameron in front row.
 Last night saw the real Glasgow Girls appear onstage at the end to a standing ovation.

 On a technical level, though strong, the show would be improved by a smaller stage to heighten the intimacy of the stories and the oppressive impossibility of situations faced.
 The simple set was well designed by Merle Hensel, with great use of the back wall as the block of flats that also became docks in court.

 The story is powerful, and for the message it delivers it should be seen by people from all walks of life.
 Despite the inapt venue, the entire creative team should be proud of what they have achieved.

 Glasgow Girls is at Theatre Royal Stratford East until 2nd March 2013.
-For further information or to book visit here.
+For further information or to book visit the theatre’s website here.